 On the other hand, there are things that you can do to keep the soreness minimal and last the least amount of time.

 Muscle soreness is your body repairing the micro tears created in your muscles from a good workout.
 So if you think about it logically, the best thing a person can do is help give the body everything it needs to complete its job.

 Read more > Discover what makes muscles grow!

 The first step is to take a multivitamin.
 Now, I’m not suggesting that you have to go to a local GNC and buy yourself a $50 bottle of vitamins.
-I would suggest going to a local Costco or Walmart and buy a $4 dollar bottle of your essential.
+I would recommend going to a local Costco or Walmart and buy a 4 dollar bottle of your essential vitamins.
 If the body is deficient in any needed minerals or vitamins, it won’t perform at top performance or repair itself quickly.

 The Morning After

 The next morning when you start to feel the soreness, consider going on a quick 5-minute run to get the blood flowing. (if it hurts right after the workout, that is a pain, not soreness) I have nothing science wise to say about this other than it works.

 Just like when a soccer player plays a hard game and feels dead the next day, once the muscles get warmed up the pain is almost non-existent.
 Well, until you stop.
 But a light jog does the job.

 Sometimes after a super intense workout or a workout that was the first time since 1988, it's a good idea to take some Tylenol.
 Ibuprofen (Tylenol) has been proven to help reduce inflammation which directly reduces the soreness a person experiences from DOMS.

 Sometimes the soreness makes you want to quit and never workout again, but don’t let that happen!
 Although taking meds isn’t ideal, some ibuprofen might do the trick if it means the motivation to continue working out stays.